gregdan3/gregdan3.github.io/pages/toki-pona/sona/open.md

 Here, the first symbol is read "toki pona" and it is nested.
 The second to last symbol is "linja suwi" and it is stacked.

 Don't worry about _all_ this just yet!
 You'll find what feels comfortable as you learn.

-## How to Learn

-This is a collection of philosophy notes, both for Toki Pona and for these lessons.

-#### Toki Pona is a Real Language

-Toki Pona is a real language.
-It has few words which you can easily memorize, but memorizing all the words is only the start.
-You learn much more through practice!
-For comparison, memorizing all the numbers from 0 to 9 won't teach you Calculus, but it would let you start learning more math!

-#### Simplicity in Toki Pona

-Toki Pona values simplicity in statements and expression.
-If you find yourself creating or translating a long single phrase, think about how you could restate it!
-Using more sentences with fewer words each is more clear than one sentence with many words.
-But don't go too far with this- as you learn, you'll find a comfortable balance between the two.

-#### Lesson Notes

-Everything in the **Overview** section will use as few words from previous lessons as possible, excepting the first lesson and lessons about collections of important words.

-The definitions for words are examples, not comprehensive.
-The same goes for exercise translations.
-Words can refer to more than the examples, and be used in more ways than appear in the exercises.
-Be experimental, try many things as you learn!

-If an exercise spoiler has **bold text**, there's more than just a translation under it.
-Check for more info!

-Lastly, if you ever see a spoiler starting with "a note", it is not necessary to read.
-But it might still be helpful!

 <!-- ## Exercises -->